AK-Saigyouji/Procedural-Cave-Generator/README.md

 ### 4.3 Height maps

 The variations in height are by default generated using height maps based on multiple layers of perlin noise.
 These are supplied to the Mesh Generation system in the form of objects implementing the IHeightMap interface.

+### 4.4 Dynamic content placement

+The Cave class has a method to build a collision tester, useful for placing content at run-time with no advanced knowledge of the structure of the cave.
+In general, writing an algorithm to place content at run-time like this is a difficult matter.
+The collision tester offers some low level functionality that can be built upon for this purpose.

+It supports both point queries and box queries. i.e. given a point or an axis aligned (bounding) box, also known as a Bounds object in Unity, it will report whether the point or box intersects the walls of the cave.
+It handles the query extremely efficiently (in O(1) or constant time) no matter the size of the box.
+This is done by using a dynamic programming algorithm to compute submatrix sums in constant time.
+The algorithm sometimes goes by the name Summed Area Table.

 ## 5. Acknowledgements